ZackMurray89/sorting-algorithms/src/sortingAlgorithms/bubble.md

 - When performance is a key requirement: For most practical scenarios, algorithms like Merge Sort, Quick Sort, or Heap Sort (with complixities of O(n log n)) are vastly superior.
-For specific cases like nearly sorted data, Insertion Sort or TimSort (used by Puthon and Java) are better.
+For specific cases like nearly sorted data, Insertion Sort or TimSort (used primarily by Puthon and Java) are better.